americocunhajr/CEopt/README.md

 Customize the input parameters in the provided scripts to fit your specific optimization problem.

 ## Reproducibility
-The tutorials of CEopt package are fully reproducible.
+The tutorials of **CEopt** package are fully reproducible.
 You can find a fully reproducible capsule of the simulations on <a href="https://codeocean.com/capsule/xxx" target="_blank">CodeOcean</a>.

 ## Documentation
-The routines in CEopt package are well-commented to explain their functionality.
+The routines in **CEopt** package are well-commented to explain their functionality.
 Each routine includes a description of its purpose, as well as inputs and outputs.
-Detailed documentation can be found within the code comments and the provided examples.
+Detailed documentation about the code functionality can be found in paper.

 ## Authors
 - Americo Cunha Jr